StephaneSeng/stephaneseng.github.io/index.md

 layout: home
 ---

-Welcome to my blog!
+<h1 class="post-title">Welcome!</h1>

-I've created it to archive some notes about the development of "Adventure", a very simple dungeon crawler.
+I've created this blog to archive some notes about the development of "Adventure", a very simple dungeon crawler, developed with Unity and mainly targeting Android devices for the moment.